-I’ll give you another example: having been in Stockholm last week meeting a potential client, I’d forgotten a few important papers, I told him I’d come back in two days.
-He didn’t seem to believe the promise until I showed him all the flight listings from Stockholm to Wrocław which, in fact, require less than two hours to fly.
+I’ll give you another example: when I was in Stockholm meeting a potential client, I forgot some important papers.
+I told them I’ll come back in two days.
+They didn’t seem to believe the promise until I showed them all the flight listings from Stockholm to Wrocław, which, in fact, is less than two hours flight.
 Now, instead of talking via phone, we prefer to meet and speak directly, because it’s a cheap, quick and simply nicer.

 However, there are important differences, some very subtle yet still valid, that we should bear in mind:

-- In regard to public holidays, there is no work in some countries and this should be respected.
+- In regard to public holidays, people don’t work in some countries during their holidays and this should be respected.

 - Different continents and time zones make efficient project management more difficult and will require a compromise from both sides.

-- The methods of communication between software house and client should be defined in the early stages of cooperation and include all possibilities (electronic, phone call, video room, slack channel etc.) in case something goes wrong.
+- The methods of communication between software development company and the client should be defined in the early stages of cooperation and include all possibilities (phone call, video conference, Slack channel etc.) in case something goes wrong.

-- Payment arrangements and currency of payment and payment terms should be specified in the wording of the relevant contracts.
-This is key.
+- Payment arrangements, currency and terms should be specified in wording by all the parties.
+This is crucial.

 2. Hidden costs

-The best way to reduce any unwarranted fears may be to turn an eye to your available software development budget and your local software house rates.
-This will make you look at what is most important; finding the best compromise between software quality and programming cost.
+The best way to reduce any unwarranted fears may be to look at your available software development budget and your local software development rates.
+This will drag your attention to what is most important; finding the best compromise between software quality and programming cost.
 We need to get away from stereotypical thinking and focus on ensuring our company’s competitiveness by securing external assistance.
 We need to look at outsourcing in a much more multifaceted way, and we also need to deduce that these services can bring us considerable benefits and that it is going to be simple.